Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 ●A surgery to remove part of the breast (called breast-conserving surgery) is an option for many women with LABC, as long as there are no signs of inflammatory breast cancer (see 'Inflammatory breast cancer' above).

-●Mastectomy (total removal of the breast) is necessary if skin involvement has not improved following chemotherapy or if the tumor is still fixed to the underlying chest wall.
+●Mastectomy (total removal of the breast) is necessary if skin involvement was present or if the tumor is still fixed to the underlying chest wall.

 After surgery, radiation therapy is recommended to women who had breast conserving surgery.
 This can significantly lower the chance that the tumor will come back in the remaining breast tissue.
 (See "Radiation therapy techniques for newly diagnosed, non-metastatic breast cancer".)